"Go See Terry"

 “Go see Terry.
 He has the perfect car for you.”

-Straight away I said, “Of course.
+“Of course.
 Why didn’t I think of him?”

-Probably because I hadn’t heard of or thought about Terry for at least four years.
+Probably because I hadn’t heard of, or thought about, Terry for at least four years.

 So instead of going straight on, I swung a right around the island onto Heaphy and headed for Grimmer Motors.